 Living on campus is an essential part of the Penn experience.
-New transfer students are required to live in a college house or Sansom Place and purchase a meal plan their first year of enrollment.
+New transfer students are required to live in a college house and purchase a meal plan their first year of enrollment.

 Transfer students may submit a Housing Preferences Request form online after they accept their offer of admission.
 It may take up to 24 hours before a reply is updated in the housing system.
 The Preferences form is available by logging into the Admissions Applicant Portal.
-Instructions on filling out the Housing Preferences Request form are available here.
+Instructions on filling out the Housing Preferences Request Form are coming soon.
 Any questions can be directed to the Housing Assignments Office at 215-898-8271 or via email to

 Click on arrows below for full details.